Skip to a section:

 - What is it?

 - Why should I take the TOEFL test?

 The TOEFL® test is an internationally recognized test that measures non-native English speakers' abilities to use and understand English at the university level.

 If you want to study at an English-speaking university or undertake a program taught in English, most universities and schools require non-native English speakers to present proof as part of their application that their English-language skills will be sufficient to successfully participate in the coursework.

-With the TOEFL test, you can gain the TOEFL® Test Advantage — the English-language skill set universities require for admission.
-You will arrive on campus better prepared than others, knowing that the fair and unbiased TOEFL scoring will provide a true representation of your abilities.
+The TOEFL test gives you several advantages.
+It helps you get noticed by admissions officers, because the test measures academic English skills the way they are actually used in the classroom. .
+Also, you will arrive on campus better prepared than others, knowing that the fair and unbiased TOEFL scoring will provide a true representation of your abilities.

-TOEFL scores are accepted by 10,000+ universities and higher education institutes in over 150 countries.
-The TOEFL website has a school and location search that you can use to see if the university you're interested in accepts TOEFL scores and what its score requirements are.
+TOEFL scores are accepted by more than 11,000+ universities and higher education institutes in over 150 countries, including Australia, Canada, New Zealand, the U.S., the U.K. and all across Europe and Asia.
+You can use the TOEFL Destination Search to confirm that the universities you're interested in accept TOEFL scores, and to see what their score requirements are.

 Preferred in the U.S.

 9 out of 10 universities in the U.S. prefer the TOEFL test over other English-language tests.
 Additionally, U.S. universities receive more TOEFL scores than all other English-language tests combined.